superfly/docs/flyctl/cmd/flyctl_apps_restart.md

-The APPS RESTART command will restart all running vms.
+The APPS RESTART command will perform a rolling restart against all running VMs

 ## Usage
 ~~~